List append() Method in Python Explained with Examples

 Example 5: Pushing a Python Tuple to a List

-In this example, you can see that we have a list of fruits and are trying to add a new fruit tuples data storage in the existing list.
-We can easily observe that inside the list other than string, we have tuples of string that can easily be added at the end of the list.
+In this example, we have a list of fruits and aim to add a new tuple containing fruit data to the existing list.
+It’s evident that besides strings, the list contains tuples of strings, which can be effortlessly appended to the end of the list.

 # Created a list